February 18, 2011 | By Bill Gates

 As most of the world’s poorest people are farmers, helping them grow and earn more from their crops is the best way to fight poverty and associated ills.
-In his 2011 letter as co-chair of the Bill & Melinda Gates Foundation, Bill reports progress and some new strategies for agricultural development.
+In my 2011 letter as co-chair of the Bill & Melinda Gates Foundation, I report progress and some new strategies for agricultural development.

 Outside of health the area where we invest the most to help poor people is agriculture.
 There is so much potential in agricultural development because most poor people in the world feed their families and earn their income from farming.
 When farmers increase their productivity, nutrition is improved and hunger and poverty are reduced.
 In countries like Rwanda, Ethiopia, and Tanzania, investments in seeds, training, access to markets, and innovative agricultural policy are making a real difference.
 Ghana made agriculture a priority and cut hunger by 75 percent between 1990 and 2004.
 The increase in food production has led to economic development in other areas.

 But the growth in other countries has been slower.
 These are complex issues, and it’s going to take strong leadership to make sure farmers have the opportunity to seize their potential.
 Kofi Annan, who chairs the Alliance for a Green Revolution in Africa, is leading the way by helping to drive a new agriculture agenda for the continent.